-- action (Optional[ActionHandler]) A handler to invoke when the command is activated.
-If this is None, the command will be disabled. - text (str) A label for the command. - shortcut (Optional[str]) A key combination that can be used to invoke the command. - tooltip (Optional[str]) A short description of what the command will do. - icon (UnionType[str, Icon, None]) The icon, or icon resource, that can be used to decorate the command if the platform requires. - group (Group) The group to which this command belongs. - section (int) The section where the command should appear within its group. - order (int) The position where the command should appear within its section.
-If multiple items have the same group, section and order, they will be sorted alphabetically by their text. - enabled (bool) Is the Command currently enabled?
+- action (ActionHandler / None) A handler to invoke when the command is activated.
+If this is None, the command will be disabled. - text (str) A label for the command. - shortcut (str | Key | None) A key combination that can be used to invoke the command. - tooltip (str / None) A short description of what the command will do. - icon (IconContent) The icon content that can be used to decorate the command if the platform requires. - group (Group) The group to which this command belongs. - section (int) The section where the command should appear within its group. - order (int) The position where the command should appear within its section.
+If multiple items have the same group, section and order, they will be sorted alphabetically by their text. - enabled (boo1) Is the Command currently enabled?